zhangke0524/jingshi-pie/README.md

-# Pie Chart Component
+# Jingshi Components

-A Vue 3 pie chart component based on jingshi.
+A Vue 3 component library based on jingshi.

 ## Installation